New complex houses facilities for both seniors and pre-schoolers

 "Active ageing helps seniors remain mobile and delay the onset of illness.
 While these seniors may need more assistance with their day-to-day activities, they, too, wish to continue to lead active and meaningful lives," Mr Masagos said.

-Also present at the opening ceremony was Reverend Dr Titus Chung, bishop of the Anglican Diocese in Singapore.
+Also present at the opening ceremony was the Right Reverend Dr Titus Chung, bishop of the Anglican Church in Singapore.

 He said: "The cross-generational nature of the facility echoes the same character of Singapore society.
 It is our hope that it will inspire others to build such facilities in future."

-Built at a cost of $60 million, the village occupies 1.39ha and took nine years to be built, from conception to completion, said Mr Choi.
+Built at a cost of $60 million, the village occupies 1.39ha and took nine years from conception to completion, said Mr Choi.

-He added that there is one other similar facility in Singapore - the St Joseph's Home in Jurong - but it was originally a 400-bed nursing home.
-An infantcare and childcare centre was added to the premises in 2017 to foster interaction between the elderly residents and young children.
+He added that there is another similar facility in Singapore - St Joseph's Home in Jurong - but it was originally a 400-bed nursing home.
+An infantcare and childcare centre was added in 2017.

-Mr Choi said his team "went all over the world" and found two places - in Tokyo and Seattle - where such a concept was already in operation.

-"The elderly there benefited from their interaction with young children, and likewise, the children were more accepting of the elderly in society."

 SJSM Village's nursing home took in its first resident in July last year, while the pre-school began enrolment in January and moved to its current location in April.

-Ms Cara Lee, deputy director of the Anglican Preschool Services' early childhood development centres, said activities such as morning walks and craft-making sessions allow seniors and pre-schoolers to naturally engage with one another.
+Ms Cara Lee, deputy director of the Anglican Preschool Services' early childhood development centres, said activities such as morning walks and craft-making sessions allow seniors and pre-schoolers to naturally interact.

 "The (Covid-19) pandemic limited inter-generational mingling as we couldn't go into the nursing home and they could not leave.

+"By next January, we are looking to conduct weekly in-person sessions and invite family members to participate."

-Madam Nancy Lim, 79, an SJSM Nursing Home resident, said she is looking forward to interacting with children from the pre-school when the inter-generational activities begin.
+Nursing home resident Nancy Lim, 79, said she is looking forward to interacting with children from the pre-school when the inter-generational activities begin.

 The retired chambermaid, who moved into the nursing home after her husband died last year, said: "I'd like to play and talk to the children, and teach them what I know, how to keep the place tidy, and to do exercises with them."